April 27, 2026

 The challenge operates on multiple levels.
 Technical integration requires AI systems to communicate with legacy databases, enterprise software, and operational systems that may have been built decades ago with different architectures and protocols.
 Human integration presents even greater challenges.
 AI systems don't operate in isolation; they require human oversight, interpretation, and action.

+The organizations that succeed are not chasing AI.
+They are building readiness for it.
 Contact us today to find your groove with AI.

 Michael Merino